 Successful completion of the course will give graduates full CAP1 exemptions from Chartered Accountants Ireland, seven of the nine Fundamental ACCA papers and three of the four part 1 Irish Tax Institute papers.*

 Students undertake an induction course commencing in the first week in September and a total of 8 modules, ranging from 5 credits to 15 credit modules.
 Lectures are held throughout the week, with total weekly contact hours ranging from 25-28 hours.
 Due to the intensive nature of the programme significant additional self-study is also required of students.

 - Financial Management

 - Business Ethics & Corporate Governance

-On successful completion of this programme, graduates may be entitled to exemption from the CAP 1 stage of the Chartered Accounting Ireland qualification and seven of the nine fundamental papers with the Association of Chartered Certified Accountants (ACCA).
+- Upon successful completion of this course graduates may be entitled to exemption from the CAP 1 stage of the Chartered Accounting Ireland qualification and seven of the nine fundamental papers with the Association of Chartered Certified Accountants (ACCA).
 Click here for details of exemptions.
 Guidance is provided in relation to the professional accounting bodies and their requirements.

-This course includes practical training in computerised accounting packages.
+- This programme includes practical training in computerised accounting packages.

 The scholarship is an excellent opportunity for graduates who wish to pursue the conversion course in Accounting.
 The scholarship includes;

 - A place on the Post Graduate Diploma in Accounting programme commencing in September worth over €5,000.